 Food producers don’t weigh every chicken breast or try to make them the same amount of calories.
 The more muscle you want to gain, the more critical and precise you have to be with your diet.
 Overcoming a plateau while bodybuilding is about making tradeoffs.
 You have to give something to get something.

 Sleep has always been challenging for me.
 I am a person who can live off of 4 hours of sleep, but this is not good.
 Sleep provides rest and helps you to overcome a plateau while bodybuilding.
-I decided to use Melatonin to increase my amount of sleep and the type of sleep.
+I decided to use Melatonin to increase my sleep and the type of sleep.
 Melatonin is a supplement that can be found in most vitamin stores.

 I was supposed to take a photo during week four of my journey to compare it with my old picture.
 To truly change your body, you must become an expert on your body – know what it needs and how to change it.
 The traditional measurements are tremendous, but the industry only recommends them because they can monetize them.
 A picture says a thousand words.
 None of the conventional measurements tell you everything you need to know as a photo does.